INL/BlackLab/aggregator/README.md

 For grouping, the same technique could be applied, although there's probably less of a problem, because we usually don't have millions of groups.

 TODO:
-- [ ] implement 32-bit integer ASI for HitProperty that can be used to correctly sort hits as long as their ASIs differ; same-ASI hits will have to be correctly sorted later with the full sort information.
+- [ ] implement ASI for HitProperty that can be used to correctly sort hits as long as their ASIs differ; same-ASI hits will have to be correctly sorted later with the full sort information.
+ASI should probably be a short string, because most values are strings or can be converted (?) and it saves calculating a lot of CollationKeys.
 - [ ] add way for aggregator to request minimal hit info from nodes: only docid (for keeping documents together, see above) and ASI (also keep these together, and perform merge) for each hit. (could even be compacted to list of (docid + list of ASIs in that doc) ).
 - [ ] aggregator fetches minimal hit info to merge hits and build merge table. it also stores node+index for each hit (perhaps encoded together into a long, e.g. 1 byte for node number, 7 bytes for index). only requests "full" hits information for the requested window (plus adjacent same-ASI hits, to ensure correct sorting) and applies final sort to that.
 - [ ] use stored node+index to avoid unnecessary string comparisons